Three people in kayaks near a dock, wearing life vests. Sunny day, smiling.

 Summer Paddleboarding: A Skill for Adventure

 For those visiting outside the manatee migration season, summer brings its own charm.
 Learn to paddleboard with expert instruction during guided eco-tours.
-This engaging activity complements the exploration of Blue Springs’ ecosystems, making it an ideal summer adventure.
+This engaging activity complements the exploration of Blue Springs’ ecosystems, making it an ideal summer adventure. a memorable experience with a tip for your guide.

 Plan Your Visit